Baumholz/Mixer_PWP/README.md

 1. Print and assemble dispenser
 2. Flash esp32 with micropython and wire components to the esp32 (GND and 3.3V/5V can be daisy chained between components)
     1. Connect rotary encoder (clk/s1 = gpio27, dt/s2 = gpio26)
-    2. Connect Light sensor to scl and sda (predefined as 5 and 4, but can be changeed inside of the tsl2591 python module in line 55)
+    2. Connect Light sensor to scl and sda (predefined as 5 and 4, but can be changed inside of the tsl2591 python module in line 55)
     3. Optionally: Connect LED Strip to gpio25
 3. Copy files on root directory of the esp
 4. Configure Wifi credentials in [settings.json](dispenser/wot_client/settings.json)